 Longtime North Clarion Teacher, Athletic Director Bonnie Wolbert Honored With Special Presentation at KSAC Tournament

 CLARION, Pa.
-(EYT) – Longtime North Clarion teacher and athletic director Bonnie Wolbert was honored during a special presentation at Tippin Gymnasium on Friday evening.
+(EYT/D9) – Longtime North Clarion teacher and athletic director Bonnie Wolbert was honored during a special presentation at Tippin Gymnasium on Friday evening.

 The presentation, which took place during halftime of the KSAC girls semifinal game between North Clarion and Moniteau, sought to honor Wolbert in light of her recent retirement announcement.